Sabbath Rest #4 - Sabbath in the Old Testament

 This study focuses on the weekly pattern of Sabbaths (the Hebrew word being ‘Shabbat’) and taking the seventh day of each week of rest as ordained by God at the beginning of creation.

 There are, however, two other types of Sabbath periods and cycles of sevens mentioned in the Old Testament to be aware of.

 1. A Yearly Land Rest

-The first is another commandment for the Israelites to have a year off after six years from work, for the land to lie fallow and debts nullified (called 'Shmita'), which is basically this seventh-day of the week pattern in a yearly format:
+The first is another commandment for the Israelites to have a year off after six years from work, for the land to lie fallow and debts nullified (called 'Shmita').
+This is basically the seventh-day of the week pattern in a yearly format: